 top of page

-We are living in an age shaped by Artificial Intelligence and relentless consumption.
-That reality raises urgent questions about why art is made and who gets to define its meaning.
 I design and support art that invites people to act as participants rather than passive spectators.
 I want audiences to think for themselves, feel fully alive, and rediscover their sense of wonder.
+I am excited by art that makes people laugh, scream and most importantly get off the couch and into the real world.

-Art can be a luxury, but it is more valuable as a public good.
 Art made well shapes imagination, and by extension, identity and justice.
 Through people-centered projects, strategic partnerships, and collaborative storytelling, I champion living artists and creative work that challenges conventions and sparks real change.
 This portfolio reflects imagination in service of impact.
+It also reflects my personal love for international exchange, magical and feminist themes, experimentation in praxis, and my unique brand of unapologetic boldness.

-My background includes an MA in Arts Administration from Columbia University TC 2023 and grant awards from organizations such as the National Endowment for the Arts and the Foundation for Contemporary Arts.
-My projects have been featured internationally, including a current exhibition at Erf World running November 15 to December 15 in Brooklyn, NY.
+My background includes an MA in Arts Administration from Columbia University (Teacher's College 2023) and a BA in Creative Writing from the University of Houston.
+I have received grant awards from organizations such as the National Endowment for the Arts and the Foundation for Contemporary Arts.

 Connect with me on Instagram @lacelestinaprofecia or on LinkedIn.